TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 78/Psalms 78.58.md

 ---

-For they provoked him to anger with their high places, And moved him to jealousy with their graven images.
+For they provoked him to anger with their high places, and moved him to jealousy with their engraved images.